 High blood pressure almost took Raul Rodriguez’s life.

-He’s a professional hairdresser who lives in Los Angeles County.
-The 55-year-old man had to put his life on pause to undergo open-heart surgery to correct a problem with his aorta.
+At 55 years old, Raul Rodriguez, a professional hairdresser who lives in Los Angeles County, had to put his life on pause to undergo open-heart surgery to correct a problem with his aorta.

-“On the week of Christmas back in 2014, I started to get really tired and I couldn’t understand why I was more exhausted than usual,” said Raul.
+“On the week of Christmas back in 2014, I started to get really tired and I couldn’t understand why I was more exhausted than usual,” recalls Rodriguez.

-Raul had gone on a few trips and thought that was the reason for his exhaustion.
-But, it was much more severe than that — he was experiencing heart complications.
+He had gone on a few trips and thought that was the reason for his exhaustion.
+But, it was much more severe than mere fatigue — he was experiencing heart complications.

-“On January 3rd, I went to work, but I wasn’t feeling like myself.
+“On Jan.
+3, I went to work, but I wasn’t feeling like myself.
 In the middle of the afternoon I told my receptionist that I needed to go home.
-When I came home I noticed my vision blurred, my energy level significantly reduced and I felt a weird chest pain.”
+When I came home, I noticed my vision was blurred, my energy level was significantly reduced and I felt a weird chest pain.”

-Raul went to dinner with his partner, but didn’t say a single word about what he was going through.
-The next morning he looked to the Internet for answers.
+Despite his symptoms Rodriguez went to dinner with his partner, but didn’t say a single word about what he was going through.
+The next morning he looked to the internet for answers.

-“When I Googled my symptoms, I knew that I needed to go to the hospital immediately,” he said.
+“When I Googled my symptoms, I knew that I needed to go to the hospital immediately,” he says.

-On January 4, 2015, a team led by Fernando Fleischman, MD of the USC Comprehensive Aortic Center at Keck Medicine of USC performed open-heart surgery on Raul.
-The surgery was a success, but due to the preexisting symptoms, he experienced a stroke 8 days after surgery.
+On January 4, 2015, a team led by Fernando Fleischman, MD of the USC Comprehensive Aortic Center at Keck Medicine of USC performed open-heart surgery on Rodriguez.
+Although the surgery was a success, Rodriguez had a stroke eight days following the procedure.
+His physicians pointed to some of the symptoms he had experienced prior to his hospitalization.

-“The doctors informed me that this would probably happen because my vision had gone blurry,” he said.
+“The doctors informed me that this would probably happen because my vision had gone blurry,” he says.
 “I had all the symptoms of a stroke, but I wasn’t paying attention to my body.”

-During the recovery process, Raul wanted to discover what had caused his aortic dissection.
-He discovered that this all stemmed up from his high blood pressure.
+During his recovery, Rodriguez wanted to understand what had caused his aortic dissection.
+He discovered that the condition was linked to high blood pressure.